pommicket/bootstrap/02/README.md

 the compiler simpler to write), so I'm adding a `.` at the end of each one to avoid making that mistake.

+The code for `cmp rax, rbx` is now included in all conditional jump instructions (I kept forgetting to put `cm` before conditional jumps when writing this compiler).

 Anything after a command is treated as a comment;
 additionally `//` can be used for comments on their own lines.
 I decided to implement this as simply as possible: